 13.Safe Harbour and TRUSTe Compliance

-Starbucks follows the U.S.-E.U.
-Safe Harbor framework and the U.S.-Swiss Safe Harbor framework that have been adopted by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union and Switzerland respectively.
+Starbucks follows the US-EU Safe Harbour framework and the US-Swiss Safe Harbour framework that have been adopted by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union and Switzerland respectively.
 Information regarding both the EU and Swiss Safe Harbour Frameworks can be found at: http://export.gov/safeharbor.

 Starbucks has received TRUSTe's Privacy Seal signifying that this Privacy Statement and our practices have been reviewed for compliance with the TRUSTe program.
-In order to view our relationship with TRUSTe please visit the validation page available by clicking the TRUSTe seal.
+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe Seal.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe here.
-The TRUSTe program requirements cover only information that is collected through this Web site and on the Starbucks App (UK market).
+The TRUSTe program requirements cover only information that is collected through the websites and applications to which this Statement applies.